Alchemist-X/howcryptoworksbook/Chapter_02_Ethereum_Ecosystem.md

 ### Data Availability and Danksharding

-The primary cost for rollups is posting their transaction data to L1. **EIP-4844 (Proto-Danksharding)** dramatically reduced this cost by introducing a new transaction type: the **blob-carrying transaction**. **Blobs** are large packets of data that are made available on the consensus layer for a temporary period (~18 days) instead of being stored permanently in the execution layer's state.
+The primary cost for rollups is posting their transaction data to L1. **EIP-4844 (Proto-Danksharding)**, activated in the **Dencun** upgrade on 4 Mar 2024, dramatically reduced this cost by introducing a new transaction type: the **blob-carrying transaction**. **Blobs** are large packets of data that are made available on the consensus layer for a temporary period (~18 days) instead of being stored permanently in the execution layer's state.

 This creates a separate, cheaper data market specifically for rollups.
 Integrity is enforced by **KZG commitments**; blob availability is provided by protocol rules and data retention.
 Post-Pectra, the per-block blob maximum increased to 9 (from the original 6) (as of 2025-05).
 This cryptographic technique is a cornerstone of **"full danksharding,"** as it allows light clients to verify that the data in a blob was made available simply by checking the commitment and a small proof, rather than having to download the entire blob themselves.
 Blob space has a separate base fee from normal gas, blobs are pruned after the retention window, and blob contents are not directly accessible to EVM contracts.